Hrabal/TemPy/make_an_app/tempy_4.md

 With the nested class `PersonREPR` that inherits from `TempyREPR` we define a way every instance of `Person` will be treated when found inside a TemPy tag.

-In this class we just wrote we need to define a `repr` method, in which `self` is both the `Person` instance container (`Div(klass='col')`) and the instance of `Person` itself.
+In the class we just wrote we need to define a `repr` method, in which `self` is both the `Person` instance container (`Div(klass='col')`) and the instance of `Person` itself.
 We can call `self` to add content where we are placing the `Person` instance and we can access `self` attributes as we would do with a normal `Person` instance.

-That's it, now if we restart our webserver, navigate to the home and click on some person's card we'll se that TemPy have rendered the `Person` as serie of `<span>` with strings and the `Person` data inside.
+That's it.
+Now if we restart our webserver, navigate to the home and click on some person's card we'll see that TemPy has rendered the `Person` as series of `<span>` with strings and the `Person` data inside.

 ---